 There has been quite some discussion as to the exact scope and implications of the eSignature Directive for identity management systems (Graux, 2007).
 The controversy focuses primarily on whether or not the eSignature Directive also covers entity authentication.
-There appears to be no dispute however that the Directive covers other forms of data authentication than those that are implemented to signify agreement with a particular document.8 Although the Directive only holds that electronic signatures mentioned in art.
+There appears to be no dispute however that the Directive covers other forms of data authentication than those that are implemented to signify agreement with a particular document.
+Although the Directive only holds that electronic signatures mentioned in art.
 5.2 should not be denied legal effectiveness merely based on the fact that they are not advanced, qualified, or generated by a SSCD within the meaning of the Directive, this is still an important qualification as it reflects the principal admissibility of other forms of data authentication as proof (without however making any judgment as to their value or prohibiting other possible grounds of exclusion).

 The e-Commerce Directive (European Parliament and Council, 2000) does not explicitly deal with admissibility or value of digital evidence.
 Several Member States have however updated their national provisions concerning written evidence at the occasion of its implementation.
 For instance, art.
 16, § 2 of the Belgian law9 implementing the e-Commerce Directive provides that 'the requirement of an evidence in writing shall be satisfied by a succession of intelligible characters which can later be accessed, regardless of its carrier or the modalities of transmission.'
-Needless to say, digital data will only have the legal value of a signed document if it is accompanied by an advanced & qualified electronic signature within the meaning of art.
-5.1 of the eSignature Directive.
+Needless to say, such digital data will only be automatically put on par with a signed document if it is accompanied by an advanced and qualified electronic signature within the meaning of art.
+5.1 of the eSignature Directive (and meets all the conditions stipulated in the annexes of this Directive).